ije/mono-jsx-dom/README.md

 ### Form Input Two-way Binding

 You can use the `$value` prop to bind a signal to the value of a form input element.
-The `$value` prop is a two-way data binding, which means that when the input value changes, the signal will be updated, and when the signal changes, the input value will be updated.
+The `$value` prop provides two-way data binding, which means that when the input value changes, the signal is updated, and when the signal changes, the input value is updated.

 ```tsx
 function App(this: FC<{ value: string }>) {